HikkiV/-R4ZY_K-LL-R/README.md

 # ÇR4ZY_KÏLLÁR
-This is A Prank, Just Paste This command "command" And you will see ÇR4ZY_KÏLLÁR destroying your device😈 XD Share to your Friend, tell them "paste this command on termux, it's very cool" XD.
+This is A Prank, Just Paste This command "command" And you will see ÇR4ZY_KÏLLÁR destroying your device😈 XD.
+Share to your Friend, tell them "paste this command on termux, it's very cool" XD.